soydetemporada/website/README.md

 Now, *how do we know what to eat and when*?
 Looking at Spanish seasonal calendars on the web, we are confronted to a big blend of contradictory information.
 The reason is that a seasonal calendar can be elaborated from **different variables**, and every author picks whichever he wants: national or local climate, open air or greenhouse farming, heated greenhouse or not, etc.

 We need a tool that shows what can be eaten from local farming and in-season.
 This project’s goal is to elaborate an app that allows to know what are the fruits and vegetables than are being harvested in every *region of Spain*, depending on the *season* and the *type of culture*.
 That way, we’ll offer a tool for the ones who want to eat responsibly, limiting the excessive transport of food and the farming in heated greenhouses.

-## Project description

-## Technical requirements
-It's important that the team includes a programmer specialised in webapps.
-An illustrator is not essential but it would be really appreciated.

-## Profile of collaborators needed
-Anyone with motivation and who likes teamwork!

-These specific profiles could be useful:
-- **Journalists** (investigation on incorrect calendars and the national situation)
-- **Climatologists** (investigation on weather in each region of Spain)
-- **Farmers** o people with experience in the farming world
-- **Illustrators** (drawings of products and of seasonal calendar)
-- **Designers**
-- **Programmers**